What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 - Could Rehab Make My Insurance Premiums Higher?

 While Obamacare’s language may seem to suggest that your premiums may not be inflated as a result of rehab, the truth is a little more tangled: Your premiums may rise slightly, but they are not allowed to rise any higher than they would if you were treated for any other medical condition.

 - Does the Affordable Care Act Affect Substance Abuse and Mental Health Insurance Coverage?

-2013 was a difficult year for health insurance carriers, with 160, 000 Kaiser Permanente policy holders having their plans terminated because they didn't meet the lofty standards of the Affordable Care Act.
-With the chaos over, however, Obamacare has left you with a plan that covers you more comprehensively than before, and it is tagged onto a list of essential benefits that includes mental health and chemical dependency coverage.
-Your annual expenses are capped at a lower level, leaving your bank account far plumper should you need to lay out payment for extra uncovered treatments and co-payments.
+2013 was a difficult year for health insurance carriers, with 160, 000 Kaiser Permanente policyholders having their plans terminated because they didn’t meet the lofty standards of the Affordable Care Act.
+With the chaos over, however, Obamacare has left you with a plan that covers you more comprehensively than before, and it is tagged onto a list of essential benefits that include mental health and chemical dependency coverage.
+Your annual expenses are capped at a lower level, leaving your bank account far plumper should you need to layout payment for extra uncovered treatments and co-payments.